This post may contain affiliate links. Read full disclosure.

 Fun and festive funfetti macarons to celebrate any special occasion.
 My full video tutorial will walk you through the entire process.

 Oh-la-la!
 Funfetti Macarons today!!!

-Also, make sure to check out my super detailed french macaron 101.
-There you’ll find ton of tips on each essential part of macaron making process, from making meringue to macaronage technique.
-Not only that, I’ve also included a visual infographic to troubleshoot the most common problems, many of us face when we make macarons.
+Be sure to check out my super detailed visual french macaron troubleshooting guide.
+I’ve created a visual infographic to troubleshoot the most common problems, many of us face when we make macarons.

-find an occasion (no, scratch that, CREATE an occasion!) to make these beautiful funfetti macarons!
+find CREATE an occasion to make these beautiful funfetti macarons!
 And don’t forget to send me a picture.
 I love seeing your creations!

 - 2-3 tablespoons sprinkles

 - 70 g unsalted butter at room temperature

 - 1-2 teaspoons sprinkles